parzhitsky/itea-2021-02-project-application/README.md

 	_Requires Basic Authorization header with username and password_

+- `GET /auth/user` – get info about the user, to which a given refresh token belongs

+	_Optionally accepts Bearer Authorization header with refresh token_

 - `POST /auth/renew` – get a new access token

 	_Requires Bearer Authorization header with refresh token_